Chapel of Love

-"Chapel of Love" is a song written by Jeff Barry, Ellie Greenwich and Phil Spector, and made famous by the Dixie Cups in 1964, spending three weeks at number one on the Billboard Hot 100.
-The song tells of the happiness and excitement the narrator feels on her wedding day, for she and her love are going to the "chapel of love", and "[they'll] never be lonely anymore."
+"Chapel of Love" is a song written by Jeff Barry, Ellie Greenwich, and Phil Spector, and made famous by the Dixie Cups in 1964, spending three weeks at number one on the Billboard Hot 100.
+The song tells of the happiness and excitement the narrator feels on her wedding day, for her love and she are going to the "chapel of love", and "[they'll] never be lonely anymore."
 Many other artists have recorded the song.

 It was originally recorded by Darlene Love in April 1963, but her version was not released until 1991.
 The Dixie Cups' version was the debut release of the new Red Bird Records run by Jerry Leiber and Mike Stoller along with George Goldner.
 The Ronettes included the song on their debut album released in November 1964 with production by Phil Spector.
 In 1973, singer and actress Bette Midler had a moderate hit with a cover of "Chapel of Love".